prathammehta16/Heart-Disease-Prediction/README.md

 ## Removing Outliers:
 1. Removing the outliers using IQR(Inter-Quartile Range):
-In IQR the data points that are not in the range (lower limit, upper limit) are considered as outliers.
+<br>In IQR the data points that are not in the range (lower limit, upper limit) are considered as outliers.
 - upper limit = Q3 + 1.5 * IQR
 - lower limit = Q1 – 1.5 * IQR
 Afetr performing IQR, we found that 228 records still remain.